|Nutritional Guidelines (per serving)|

 - Optional: food coloring

-1. Put the butter in the bowl of a stand mixer fitted with the paddle attachment.
+Put the butter in the bowl of a stand mixer fitted with the paddle attachment.
 (Alternately, you can use a hand mixer.)
 Beat the butter on medium speed until smooth and free of lumps.

-2. Add 4 cups of powdered sugar, the cream, vanilla extract, salt, and 1/4 teaspoon mint extract.
+Add 4 cups of powdered sugar, cream, vanilla extract, salt, and 1/4 teaspoon mint extract.
 Mix everything together on low speed, and once the sugar is incorporated, raise the speed to medium and beat until the candy is nice and smooth.

-3. Taste the candy and add more mint extract if desired—different brands have different strengths, and it's better to start with less flavoring and add more if necessary.
+Taste the candy and add more mint extract if desired—different brands have different strengths, and it's better to start with less flavoring and add more if necessary.

-4. Dust your work surface with powdered sugar.
+Dust your work surface with powdered sugar.
 If you want to make different colors of mints, divide your candy into smaller portions.
 Wrap the candy you're not using in plastic wrap so it doesn't dry out.

-5. Add a drop or two of food coloring to one portion of the candy, and knead it like bread dough on the powdered sugar-covered surface.
+Add 1 to 2 drops of food coloring to 1 portion of the candy, and knead it like bread dough on the powdered sugar-covered surface.
 If you have disposable plastic gloves, it's a good idea to wear them to keep the food coloring from dyeing your hands.
 Gel colors will darken as they sit, so use a light touch with the food coloring.
 Knead until the color is evenly blended into the candy and the mixture is smooth and supple.

-To make small rectangular pillows like the mints in the picture, roll a palm-sized portion of dough into a long thin cylinder on the powdered sugar-dusted work surface.
+To make small rectangular pillows, like the mints in the picture, roll a palm-sized portion of dough into a long, thin cylinder on the powdered sugar-dusted work surface.

-7. Alternately, you can roll the mints into small balls between your palms, and either leave them round like marbles, or press them slightly to make discs.
+Alternately, you can roll the mints into small balls between your palms, and either leave them round like marbles or press them slightly to make discs.

-8. Finally, you can roll the mints out like cookie dough, and use cookie cutters or fondant cutters to cut small shapes out of the candy.
+Finally, you can roll the mints out like cookie dough, and use cookie cutters or fondant cutters to cut small shapes out of the candy.